jaysridhar/ca_eye/README.md

 * I have added stubs for event validation in `tasks.py`.
 However since event validation rules are unknown at this time, the rules are empty.

+* I have configured the django admin site at `/admin`.
+I normally remove it since the same facilities are provided in the dashboard with more validation rules, but for this application, I figured it convenient to leave it in.

+* I have made arrangements for the queries on `session`, `category` and `timestamp` to be fast by adding indexes on these fields, but could not test it due to lack of data.